TL;DR — Zero-Emission Industrial Waste Treatment

 The PHANTOM system is feedstock-agnostic across organic and mixed-plastic waste streams — from livestock operations and food processing to medical facilities and industrial manufacturing.
 Glass, metal, and stone cannot be treated and exit as separated inorganic residue.
 All other organic and plastic waste categories qualify for subcritical water hydrolysis treatment.

-A brief overview of the primary application industries, each with dedicated sub-articles in the Phantom Ecotech knowledge base:
+A brief overview of the primary application industries — each with a dedicated deep-dive guide in the Phantom knowledge base:

-- Agricultural and livestock operations: treatment of manure, urine, fish scraps, shells, and processed remnants produces liquid fertiliser (diluted 500× with seawater) and feed supplements.
-This directly addresses the agricultural sector's methane and nitrous oxide liability from manure management.
+Agricultural and livestock operations: treatment of manure, slurry, fish scraps, shells, and processed remnants produces liquid fertiliser (diluted 500× with seawater) and feed supplements, directly addressing the sector's methane and nitrous oxide liability from manure management.
+See: livestock manure to organic fertiliser via subcritical hydrolysis, fishery and slaughterhouse wet waste treatment, and UK farm slurry disposal costs vs on-site SWH: NVZ ROI guide.

-- Food processing and restaurant chains: food waste from industrial kitchens, processing facilities, and supermarket supply chains is hydrolysed into compost and liquid fertiliser, avoiding landfill tax and gate fees.
+Food processing and catering: food waste from industrial kitchens, processing facilities, and supermarket supply chains is hydrolysed into compost and liquid fertiliser, eliminating landfill tax and gate fees entirely.

-- Plastics and packaging: PET bottles, food trays, PEs, PP, PS, and general plastic packaging are reduced in volume and converted to fuel feedstock — without incineration-derived dioxins.
+Plastics and packaging: PET bottles, food trays, PEs, PP, PS, and general plastic packaging are reduced in volume and converted to fuel feedstock — without incineration-derived dioxins or toxic fly ash.
+See: industrial plastics subcritical water hydrolysis guide and UK EPR 2025: mixed plastic waste compliance costs explained.

-- Industrial manufacturing: oil sludge, wooden building materials, rubber products, paint, and fabric waste are converted to fuel feedstock or safe compost.
+Industrial manufacturing: oil sludge, wooden building materials, rubber products, paint, and fabric waste are converted to fuel feedstock or safe compost.
+See: manufacturing waste carbon footprint impact and ROI of an industrial waste processing machine: a CFO's guide.

 How Does PHANTOM Compare to Other Zero-Emission Technologies?